Hi there and welcome to ♣️Sesame Sprinkles♣️! 🤗

 As the author of this homepage, feel free to call me BonBon. 🍬 I am pursuing a vegan / vegetarian diet since 2006, and I also needed to eat gluten-free for a period of time, which is why those dietary concepts are familiar to me.
 I have grown up mostly in Europe, but I visited Korea frequently during my childhood.
 It’s been a couple of years since I moved to Seoul, although I still travel regularly between the “East” and the “West”. ✈️

-I speak English🇺🇸, German🇩🇪, Korean🇰🇷 and I know some basics in French🇫🇷 and Chinese🇨🇳.
+I speak English🇺🇸, German🇩🇪, Korean🇰🇷 and I know some basics of French🇫🇷 and Chinese🇨🇳 language.
 Besides languages and [obviously] food, I love to experience and learn about creativity (art?), culture and nature… The world is full of exciting things to discover and explore!

 The background story behind the project ♣️Sesame Sprinkles♣️ is told here: The Story of Peanut. 🥜 [Warning: Cute animals, personal experiences and emotions included!]